dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 * `endpoint`: The URL of the Dash0 ingress endpoint backend to which telemetry data will be sent.
   This property is mandatory when installing the operator.
   This is the OTLP/gRPC endpoint of your Dash0 organization.
-  The correct OTLP/gRPC endpoint can be copied fom https://app.dash0.com -> organization settings -> "Endpoints".
+  The correct OTLP/gRPC endpoint can be copied fom https://app.dash0.com -> organization settings -> "Endpoints" -> "OTLP/gRPC".
   Note that the correct endpoint value will always start with `ingress.` and end in `dash0.com:4317`.
   Including a protocol prefix (e.g. `https://`) is optional.
 * Either `token` or `secretRef`: Exactly one of these two properties needs to be provided when installing the operator.